vmleon/sailgp-workshop/oac-provisioning/oac-provisioning.md

    ![OAC Form](images/oac_form.png)

-4. Your Analytics Instance will start provisioning.
+   Your Analytics Instance will start provisioning.

    ![pic3](images/oac_creating.png)

    > NOTE: Provisioning an Oracle Analytics Cloud instance can take from 10 (most likely) to 40 minutes.

-5. We will get back to your Oracle Analytics Cloud instance later in the workshop.
+   We will get back to your Oracle Analytics Cloud instance later in the workshop.

-Congratulations!
-Meanwhile the OAC instance is created, you can go to the next Lab!

 ## **Acknowledgements**